 Suppliers must comply with the legislation of the country that products are made for, with regard to substances contained in those products.
-Also, suppliers must take responsibility for parts embedded in final products, and companies in the upstream supply chain must provide information required by companies in the downstream supply chain.
+Also, suppliers must take responsibility for parts embedded in final products, and companies in the upstream supply chain must provide information required by companies in the downstream supply chain (In this Guidelines, "companies in the upstream supply chain" means your company's suppliers and subcontractors, and "companies in the downstream supply chain" means those with whom they provide products and services.).